 - Melbourne International Film Festival – highlights

-- The Lost City of Z – movie review
+- The Devil All the Time – movie review

 David Edwards is the editor of The Blurb and a contributor on film and television